Treading lightly through the vineyards

 Vineyard and cellar tours at Jordan

-Jordan Wine Estate is a bit off the beaten track, but it is worth the extra effort to get there.
-The tour of the estate’s vineyards by Gary Jordan himself allowed me to take in the fabulous location of Jordan with its 360° views of the Winelands, oceans and even Table Mountain.
-Finish the tour in the estate’s underground cellar and appreciate how their Chardonnay is made – with a glass of it in hand, of course.
+Jordan Wine Estate is a bit off the beaten track, but getting there is worth the extra effort.
+The tour of the estate’s vineyards by Gary Jordan allowed me to take in the fabulous location of Jordan with its 360° views of the Winelands, oceans and even Table Mountain.
+Finish the tour in the estate’s underground cellar and appreciate how their Chardonnay is made – with a glass of it in hand.

 Segway tours at Spier

 Enjoy the 300 hectares of biodynamic farming, where mobile chicken coops and pasture-reared Angus cattle are used to fertilise vineyards.
-Pass by the free-range chickens and whizz past the wastewater treatment plant where all of the farm’s wastewater is recycled, which means that even after the Cape’s driest winter since before I was born, Spier is not even batting an eyelid.
+Pass by the free-range chickens and whizz past the wastewater treatment plant where all of the farm’s wastewater is recycled, which means that Spier is not even batting an eyelid even after the Cape’s driest winter since before I was born.

 My top picks of where to stay:

-Spier is an excellent choice for families as there is so much to do at the farm itself, from picnicking with a selection of homemade deli treats to exploring the educational protea garden or visiting the Eagle Encounters rehabilitation centre.
-It is also but a hop, skip and a jump away from many of Stellenbosch’s other great farms, markets, restaurants and shops.
+Spier is an excellent choice for families.
+There is so much to do at the farm, from picnicking with homemade deli treats to exploring the educational protea garden or visiting the Eagle Encounters rehabilitation centre.
+It is also a hop, skip and a jump away from many of Stellenbosch’s other great farms, markets, restaurants and shops.

 My top picks of where to eat:

 The menu at Babylonstoren’s signature restaurant changes daily according to what vegetables and fruit have been gathered from the garden.
-The fresh papaya that Gundula discovered on my garden tour no doubt found its way into the generous three-course wonder offered at Babel that evening.
+The fresh papaya that Gundula discovered on my garden tour undoubtedly found its way into the generous three-course wonder offered at Babel that evening.

 Pierneef à la Motte

-The Pierneef à la Motte restaurant overlooks a gorgeous pond, and diners can enjoy meals made from a selection of biologically farm-grown produce.
-The farm shop also sells this produce as well as a variety of freshly-baked bread – including a Shiraz loaf.
-However, the highlight for me was the Winelands Tea Experience where homemade confectionaries were paired with my selection of a gorgeous crème caramel tea.
+The Pierneef à la Motte restaurant overlooks a gorgeous pond, and diners can enjoy meals made from biologically farm-grown produce.
+The farm shop also sells this produce and a variety of freshly-baked bread – including a Shiraz loaf.
+However, the highlight for me was the Winelands Tea Experience, where homemade confectionaries were paired with my gorgeous crème caramel tea selection.
 Not to mention that the Van der Hum truffle was to wine for!